Constructing a Toile

 Drafting the Front

-Drafting this style of waistcoat is definitely a bit complicated, but hopefully I’ve broken the steps down clearly for you.
-All points are measured out using the size of graduated ruler closest to your chest size.
+Drafting this style of waistcoat is definitely a bit complicated, but hopefully I’ve broken the steps down clearly enough for you.
+Just remember to take things one step at a time.

 Main Construction Line